Centres for Doctoral Training (CDTs) - A Guide

-The UK will remain an EU member until at least 2019.
+The UK will remain an EU member until the end of 2020.
 In the meantime, we'll be keeping an eye on any impact of Brexit for postgraduate students.
 You can stay updated using our FAQ.

 It may be possible to train within a CDT without a studentship.
 This would require the student to be self-funded for their PhD.
 However, this depends on the CDT in question, and the strength of your application.
 You should always check the conditions of the CDT.

 CDTs have many things in common with other UKRI-funded studentships, such as Doctoral Training Partnerships (DTPs), industrial CASE (iCASE) studentships, and Collaborative Training Partnerships (CTPs).
 However, there are some key differences outlined below.